nmshd/documentation/_docs_integrate/create-attributes-for-yourself.md

 ### Input for creating a RepositoryAttribute

-To create a RepositoryAttribute, proceed as described in the [Create a RepositoryAttribute]({% link _docs_use-cases/use-case-consumption-create-a-repositoryattribute.md %}) use case documentation.
+To create a RepositoryAttribute, proceed as described in the [Create an OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-create-an-ownidentityattribute.md %}) use case documentation.
 As input for the creation of a RepositoryAttribute, the following `content` must be used:

 ```jsonc